malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

    2) Implement to work in Qiskit class structure:
    	- graph composition
 	- graph simplification/reduction
-	- graph refactorization so it will work on Dwave hardware
+	- qubit splitting so it will work on Dwave hardware
 ```